Lake Borumba, Queensland: Geography

 The reservoir Lake Borumba (26.5158°S 152.5764°E) was created by building the Borumba Dam (26.5069°S 152.5818°E) across Yabba Creek.

 Large areas to the north and south of the lake are within the Conondale National Park which extends south-east into neighbouring Kenilworth.

 History

 The Borumba Dam was designed and built by the Queensland Government's Irrigation and Water Supply Commission.
 The Snowy Mountains Hydro Electric Authority provided advice on the hydro-electricity and spillway design.
 The first part of the work was the construction of a village for the workers.

 Borumba Dam Provisional School opened on 23 January 1961.
 It was established to provide schooling to the children of the dam workers who lived at the construction site.
 There were two teachers at the school.
-Average attendance numbers in 1961 was 35 students.
-At the start of 1962 it became Borumba Dam State School with an average attendance of 54 students rising to an average of 61 students in 1963.
-The dam was completed in March 1964 and the workers and their children moved away with average attendance of 17 children in early 1964, The school closed on 29 May 1964.
+Average attendance numbers in 1961 were 35 students.
+At the start of 1962, it became Borumba Dam State School with an average attendance of 54 students rising to an average of 61 students in 1963.
+The dam was completed in March 1964 and the workers and their children moved away with average attendance of 17 children in early 1964.
+The school closed on 29 May 1964.
+It was on the eastern side of Yabba Creek north of the dam wall (approx 26.50188°S 152.58773°E).